eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-05_meme-why-our-3-seconds-confirmation-blockchain-does-not-have-cryptopets.md

 - - -

-This page is synchronized from the post: [[MEME] Why Our 3 Seconds Confirmation Blockchain Does Not Have CryptoPets?](https://steemit.com/@deanliu/meme-why-our-3-seconds-confirmation-blockchain-does-not-have-cryptopets)
+This page is synchronized from the post: ['[MEME] Why Our 3 Seconds Confirmation Blockchain Does Not Have CryptoPets?'](https://steemit.com/@deanliu/meme-why-our-3-seconds-confirmation-blockchain-does-not-have-cryptopets)